 cataloguing of Thai and Lao language material at the Staatsbibliothek Preussischer Kulturbesitz Berlin;

-cataloguing of juvenile literature in Thai language at the Internationale Jugendbibliothek Munich; the
+cataloguing of juvenile literature in Thai language for the Internationale Jugendbibliothek Munich; the

 digitisation of Central Thai manuscripts at the British Library, London; cataloguing and digitisation of Northern

-Thai and Lao manuscripts at the British Library; cataloguing of Thai manuscripts at the Wellcome Trust and at the
+Thai and Lao manuscripts at the British Library; support with the cataloguing of Thai manuscripts at the Wellcome Trust

-I curated various small exhibition projects at the British Library, London, and on behalf of SEACOM southeast asia
+I co-curated various small exhibition projects at the British Library, London, and on behalf of SEACOM southeast asia

 communication centre Berlin at various locations, including the University of Hamburg, URANIA e.V.
 Berlin, and